 Statewide, there are 801,300 housing units in the pipeline.
 Of that number, according to the CIRM report, 451,000 are either under construction or are awaiting developers to pull the permits and begin work.
 In other words, cities have done their jobs and have signed off on 451,000 new housing units statewide—more than enough to meet population growth since 2010.
 The bottleneck for those units is the construction industry, not local governments.
 The HCD report states California needs to build 180,000 housing units annually.
 The number of units the in construction backlog (downstream of local governments) is 2.5 years of needed housing production.
 In the business press, the problems with the construction industry are well known.
 For more on the construction industry, see these two articles in the San Francisco Business Times (here and here).

-The need for democratic growth planning
+The need for

 Building more housing and increasing housing density in the Bay Area are often justified because they will reduce rents.
 But if adding density will reduce rents, why does Manhattan, the most densely populated place in the United States, still have high rents?
-That is the question that the Bay Area’s pro-grown advocates have yet to answer.
+That is the question that the Bay Area’s pro-growth advocates have yet to answer.
 The relationship between increasing urban population density and lower rents is not straightforward.

 The housing crisis has been talked about almost exclusively in terms of supply.
 Sooner or later, anyone who has taken an economics course will began to wonder about the demand side of the housing market, or put another way, the job/housing balance.
 Growth is not an act of God.
 Do we accept growth at any cost?
 Do we want to turn the San Francisco into Manhattan and the rest of the Bay Area into Brooklyn, Bronx and Queens?
 Who gets to decide?